 Let us first say that we’re truly sorry for whatever it is that you’re struggling with.
 We care deeply and are here to help you through this tough time.
 On the bright side, just because you’re experiencing hardship doesn’t mean your house will immediately go into foreclosure.
 You have some time and a number of preventative steps to take.

 Quick note: Throughout this post we’ll use the term “bring your mortgage current.”
-What does this mean?
-Put simply, bringing your mortgage current means paying any past-due amount, including missed payments and fees that were charged (late fees, foreclosure fees) to make your mortgage up-to-date on payments.
+Put simply, this means paying any past-due amount, including missed payments and fees that were charged (late fees, foreclosure fees) to make your mortgage up-to-date on payments.

 Some Servicer Background